News & info

 Special edition of the IEEE Transactions of Engineering Management

 Call for abstracts for a roadmapping special edition of the IEEE Transactions on Engineering Management.
-Deadline for abstracts: October 31st 2018.
+Deadlines: abstracts - October 31st 2018; decisions on acceptance of abstracts - January 31st 2019; papers submitted - 31st July 2019.

 2018 technology roadmapping book (World Scientific Series in R&D Management: Vol. 2).